trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

 - **Web3 1.0** - The truffle-contract package is now using Web3.js 1.0!
 This
   will greatly improve error handling!

-- **New migrations command** - In v5, the migrate command has been completely rewritten.
-We have included better error messages, when a deployment fails Truffle will notify you and give you an idea of possible fixes.
+- **New migrations command** - In v5, the `migrate` command has been completely rewritten.
+We have included better error messages: e.g., when a deployment fails Truffle will notify you and give you an idea of possible fixes.
 Truffle will now also give you more information about what is going on when you deploy a contract.
 This includes cost summaries and real time status updates about the amount of time a transaction has been pending.

-  Dry run simulations also now run automatically if you are deploying to a known public network and using the ‘— interactive’ flag on the command line will give you a prompt between dry runs and real deployments.
+  Dry run simulations also now run automatically if you are deploying to a known public network and using the `--interactive` flag on the command line will give you a prompt between dry runs and real deployments.

   Another improvement is the ability to configure the amount of block confirmations in between deployments.
 This allows the user to specify the number of blocks to wait before transactions time out.

-- **User analytics** - User analytics have been added and users can opt-in by running ‘truffle config --enable-analytics’.
+- **Usage analytics** - Usage analytics have been added and users can opt-in by running `truffle config --enable-analytics`.
 We think this feature will be a vital tool that will help us to make informed decisions about the future of Truffle and to determine what is most valuable to our users.
 When enabled, Truffle will collect information about your version number, the commands you run, and